nextgis/dtclassifier/README.md

 # dtclassifier
-DTClassifier plugin for QGIS
+DTClassifier plugin for QGIS.
+Uses decision trees from OpenCV to classify any kind of rasters with QGIS.
+Optimized for simplicity of operation.

-Currently 1.8 only.
+Currently support QGIS 1.8 only.

 More: